Non-human identities and AI agents

 Automated remediation

-You can leverage existing integrations and automatically remediate NHI issues for your org using ISPM event hooks and Okta Workflows.
-For example, ISPM detects unused admin service accounts with old passwords and no MFA, which is a combination of high risk issues.
-You can configure event hooks in ISPM and set up flows using those hooks in Workflows to take custom actions, such as automatically suspend the account and notify the app owner.
+Leverage existing integrations and automatically remediate NHI issues for your org using ISPM event hooks and Okta Workflows.
+For example, ISPM detects unused admin service accounts with old passwords and no MFA, which is a combination of high-risk issues.
+Configure event hooks in ISPM and set up flows using those hooks in Workflows.
+You can configure them to take custom actions, such as automatically suspend the account and notify the app owner.

 Manage service accounts

-If you're subscribed to Okta Privileged Access, you can manage, secure passwords and implement other security measures for SaaS apps and Okta service accounts from the Okta admin console.
-See Manage service accounts (Okta Identity Engine) or Manage service accounts (Okta Classic Engine)
+If you're subscribed to Okta Privileged Access, you can manage, secure passwords, and implement other security measures for SaaS apps and Okta service accounts from the Admin Console.
+See Manage service accounts (Okta Identity Engine) or Manage service accounts (Okta Classic Engine).

 Related topics